Mohamud Ali (footballer)

-Mohamud Ali Mohamed (born 8 July 1994) is a professional footballer who plays as a centre back or defensive midfielder for Southport.
+Mohamud Ali Mohamed (born 8 July 1994) is a professional footballer who plays as a centre back or defensive midfielder for Llandudno.
 Born in Holland, he represents the Somalia national team.

 Club career

 Ali has spent most of his youth at the highly rated academy of Alphense Boys with a short spell at ADO Den Haag playing alongside Nathan Aké.
 Ali made his first team debut for Alphense Boys on the 15th of April 2012 aged 18 playing in the Hoofdklasse then the third tier.
 Ali moved to Manchester in 2013.
 In 2014 Ali joined Northwich Victoria.
 In December 2015 Ali played in the FA Cup 2nd Round Proper against League Two opposition Northampton Town featuring Dominic Calvert-Lewin.
 At the beginning of the 2016/2017 season Ali joined Glossop North End midway through the season he signed for Mossley where he spent 12 months.
 Ali spent the last few months of the 2017/2018 season at Droylsden FC.
 Ali joined Curzon Ashton in the summer of 2018.

+In August 2021, Ali joined Warrington Town having impressed during his pre-season with the club.
+In just his fifth appearance for the club, a 2–2 draw with Buxton, he suffered a serious anterior cruciate ligament injury.
+Following the injury, a JustGiving page was set up to support the defender having been unable to work as a driving instructor, almost £1,600 being raised before the end of the year.
+He finally underwent his surgery in February 2022 and would be invited back to train with the club upon finishing his rehabilitation.

+Following a successful injury rehabilitation period, Ali joined Stalybridge Celtic in March 2023.
+Alongside his brother Ahmed, he joined Nantwich Town in August 2023.
+In December 2023, he joined Atherton Collieries.

+In July 2024, Ali signed for Cymru North club Llandudno.